Attention Overlap Is Responsible for The Entity Missing Problem in Text-to-image Diffusion Models!: Results

 Figures \ref{fig:first_fig} and \ref{fig:qualitative_results} demonstrate qualitative comparison of images generated by our overlap-based methods and state-of-the-art baselines, Attend-and-Excite and Predicated Diffusion, on a diverse set of prompts from COCO-Comp dataset.
 As evident from the examples in Figure \ref{fig:qualitative_results}, Attend-and-Excite and Predicated Diffusion often struggle to generate all entities distinctly and well-separated.
 Instead, they tend to produce images where one entity is clearly rendered while others are poorly formed or missing entirely.
 For the prompt ``a bicycle and a mirror'', these models generate an image with only the mirror appearing well-defined, while the bicycle is poorly represented.
 Similarly, for ``a bottle and a sheep,'' a clear bottle is generated, but the sheep entity is obscured or ill-defined.
 This issue becomes even more pronounced in three-entity scenarios.
 For example, given the prompt "boat, cow, and cup", both Attend-and-Excite and Predicated Diffusion completely fail to generate one of the three entities, omitting it entirely from the image.

 In contrast, our proposed overlap-based methods consistently produce images that accurately capture the composition outlined in the input prompts.
 By minimizing the overlap between attention maps of distinct entities, our approach ensures that each subject is well-separated within the attention map space and correctly associated with its corresponding attributes.
-Further qualitative results using additional backbones (Stable Diffusion XL, Stable Diffusion v2, Stable Diffusion v2-base are provided in Appendix \ref{app_sec:qualitative_results}.
+Further qualitative results using additional backbones (Stable Diffusion XL, Stable Diffusion v2, Stable Diffusion 1.4, Stable Diffusion v2-base) and datasets (COCO-Comp, COCO, and the prompts containing background entities) are provided in Appendix \ref{app_sec:qualitative_results}.

 \paragraph{Risk of Introducing Undesirable Biases.} It is important to clarify that reducing overlap between attention maps does not necessarily correlate with increasing spatial distance between entities in the generated image and, hence, generating unnatural images.
 Remarkably, three of our overlap-based methods (IoU, KL Divergence, and CC) only aim to reduce the overlap between attention maps of entities, not to push entities apart spatially.
 For instance, two entities could be placed side-by-side in the generated image while the IoU value between the corresponding attention maps is zero.
 As a real example, as illustrated in Figure \ref{fig:pizza_and_plate} in Appendix \ref{app_sec:attention_map_evolution} (the plate and pizza example), even when we reduce the overlap between attention maps during the image generation, the spatial relationship between entities (pizza inside the plate) is maintained, resulting in a realistic and natural image being generated.